-- A stomach illness – Although people often say they have the “stomach flu” there is no such thing.
-While vomiting and diarrhea occasionally are symptoms of the flu more likely in children than adults – severe gastrointestinal symptoms typically suggest a bacterial or different type of viral infection (such as norovirus), rather than the flu, particularly if they are not accompanied by classic flu symptoms.
+- A stomach illness: Although people often say they have the “stomach flu,” there is no such thing.
+While vomiting and diarrhea occasionally are symptoms of the flu that are more likely in children than adults, severe gastrointestinal symptoms typically suggest a bacterial or different type of viral infection (such as norovirus), rather than the flu, particularly if they are not accompanied by classic flu symptoms.

 The flu can be serious:

 If you get the flu, stay home, get plenty of rest and drink lots of fluids.
 Young children, seniors and others with risk factors — including asthma, pregnancy, diabetes, heart disease and lung disease — should contact a health care provider right away because they are at higher risk for serious complications from the flu, including bronchitis and pneumonia.
 It’s important that these people seek medical advice, because the flu increases the risk of:

 - Death (90% of deaths occur in people 65 or older during most flu seasons).

 The flu can be prevented:

 The flu can be prevented by getting a flu vaccine every year when it becomes available in the fall.
-See your provider or find a flu vaccination location near you by visiting flu.gov.
-The vaccine takes two weeks to take full effect, but the flu season can last as late as May, so it’s not too late to get vaccinated.
-The current vaccine is a good match for the type of viruses causing the flu this year.
+See your provider or find a flu vaccination location near you.
+Seasonal flu activity is elevated across the country — now is a good time to get a flu vaccine if you haven’t already.
 The types of vaccines available include: